 Kate Hummel, Associate Dean of Students and Deputy Title IX Coordinator

-Office Location: Safety & Security Office, Rich Hall Lower Level
+Office Location: Public Safety Office, Rich Hall Lower Level

 The Deputy Title IX Coordinator’s responsibilities includes revising policy and procedures as appropriate, overseeing and/or managing investigations and resolutions, determining appropriate interim measures and remedies for students.
 In addition, the Title IX Deputy Coordinator is responsible for training staff who respond, investigate, or resolve sexual misconduct allegations.
 The Deputy Title IX Coordinator is available to meet with students and all other members of the College community as appropriate.

 Inquiries or complaints may also be directed to: The Office for Civil Rights Philadelphia Office, U.S. Department of Education, 100 Penn Square East, Suite 515 Philadelphia, PA 19107-3323.
 Telephone number: (215) 656-8541; fax (215) 656-8605 or email OCR.firstname.lastname@example.org.

 Counseling Services and Health Services are considered confidential offices/staff at Lycoming College.
 It is only under exceptional circumstances where confidential staff believe that there is a threat to the well-being or safety of an individual or others that they are obligated to report the information.
 In all circumstances, the victim/complainant will be informed of the process, if such steps are deemed necessary.